Long-lived Dark Higgs and Inelastic Dark Matter at Belle II: Note added

 \acknowledgments

-We would like to thank Felix Kahlh\"ofer and Jure Zupan for discussions, Martin Winkler for providing us with the exclusion lines presented in~\cite{Winkler:2018qyg}, and Anastasiia Filimonova, Ruth Sch\"afer, and Susanne Westhoff for discussions and for providing us with the exclusion lines presented in~\cite{Filimonova:2019tuy}.
+We would like to thank Luc Darme, Felix Kahlh\"ofer and Jure Zupan for discussions, Martin Winkler for providing us with the exclusion lines presented in~\cite{Winkler:2018qyg}, Felix Kling for providing us with the exclusion lines presented in \cite{Ariga:2018uku} and Anastasiia Filimonova, Ruth Sch\"afer, and Susanne Westhoff for discussions and for providing us with the exclusion lines presented in~\cite{Filimonova:2019tuy}.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG) through Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe'' -- 390833306, by the ERC Starting Grant ``NewAve'' (638528), the Helmholtz (HGF) Young Investigators Grant No.\ VH-NG-1303, and the Science and Technology Facilities Council~(STFC) grant ST/P000770/1.
 C.G.C. is supported by the Alexander von Humboldt Foundation.